charmar12/javascript-tutorials/06-Interaction-alert-prompt-confirm/README.md

 ## Files

-- `main.js` or similar: main script for this lesson
+- `usernamePrompt.js`: main script for this lesson
-- `index.html` or similar: file for running the script in the browser
+- `A-simple-page.html`: file for running the script in the browser

 ## Notes

-(Add a short summary of what you learned or experimented with here.)
+Key takeaways:
+-alert() shows a message and waits for the user to press "OK" -prompt() shows a window with a message, an input field, and an option to cancel -prompt() has an optional second parameter, the initial value for the input field -confirm() shows a question that the user can confirm or cancel, returning true or false